Chapter 2 : Chapter One: Hippogriffs Amuck

 The last wand had been drawn, the hippogriff's back had been dislocated, and Samantha Callaway was over it.

-The train compartment was stuffier than she ever remembered, and she and the Marauders had shared the same one for the past three years.
+The train compartment was stuffier than she ever remembered, and she and her mates had shared the same one for the past three years.
 This year was going to be the fourth, and last, Samantha reflected.
 But she didn't want to stick around much longer for that fleeting sense of nostalgia to sink in.

 "What were you thinking when you told me to meet you in here?"

 Even though she wanted to disagree with Lily, because she always disagreed with her, Samantha couldn't.
-For once Lily was right; James Potter was being an idiot.
+For once Lily was right; her cousin was being a right dolt.
 Because only an idiot would think up of the grand idea to combine all of his meetings into the same compartment at the same time...and not tell his best mates about it.

-Which meant that not only were the Marauders in the same compartment -save for Remus- but Samantha, Lily, two prefects from each house, and the majority of the Gryffindor Quidditch team were all trying to squeeze in too.
+Which meant that not only were the Marauders in the same compartment -save for Remus for some strange reason, Samantha noted- but Samantha, Lily, two prefects from each house, and the majority of the Gryffindor Quidditch team were all trying to squeeze in too.

 That was over twenty people trying to 'move' and 'scoot over' in one room, if Samantha's math was correct.
 And she was not at all happy about it.
 It was stifling in the compartment and she was getting more and more frustrated with each passing second.